divyashan/test-time-augmentation/README.md

-#tta_learn_icml
+# ICML 2020 Code Submission

+Reproduce the experiments from Paper #6112 with the following instructions.

-Run the following instructions after replacing variables 'valdir' and 'traindir' variables in setup.py to a local version of ImageNet.
+Replace variables 'valdir' and 'traindir' variables in setup.py to a local version of ImageNet.

 `python setup.py`